Moisture meter: Damp wall, wet cellar - what to do?

 Damp masonry can lead to considerable damage that goes far beyond cosmetic defects.
 Structural defects are a common cause of such damage.
 Mold is one of the most common negative reactions, which not only looks unattractive but can also be harmful to health.
 Damp areas also provide an ideal breeding ground for fungi, which further attack the building fabric.
 Furthermore, cracks can develop in the masonry, which endanger the stability of the entire building.

 There are many reasons for this: structural defects, defective window seals or cracks in the wall are just a few examples.
 Thorough root cause analysis is necessary to identify the exact reasons for the damp.
 To prevent further negative reactions, it is crucial to identify the source and take appropriate countermeasures.
-A moisture meter can help to determine the water content and initiate the right measures against water damage.

 What to do with damp masonry?